e-lie/renardo_reapy/docs/source/index.rst

 Welcome to renardo_reapy's documentation!
 =========================================

-renardo_reapy is a fork of python-reapy.
+renardo_reapy is a fork of python-renardo_reapy.

 .. toctree::
    :maxdepth: 2